uneidel/OSSonAzure/README.md

 # Open-Source on Azure
-A curated list of Open-Source projects that are available on Azure's Marketplace as-is, and corresponding managed offerings that.
+A curated list of open-source projects that are available on the [Azure Marketplace](https://azuremarketplace.microsoft.com) as-is, and also corresponding managed offerings.